 These courses are required for this specialization.

-One (*3) qualitative or quantitative methods course as approved by the student's supervisor.
+(*3) qualitative or quantitative methods courses as approved by the student's supervisor.

 Students will successfully complete and defend a thesis on a research topic in the program area, defined in consultation with the student’s supervisory committee.
 The scope and quality of the thesis should normally be appropriate to form the basis for a refereed journal publication.

 As you prepare to defend your thesis, in the Final Oral Examination, you will want to become familiar with the Master's Final Oral Examinations Procedures.